Last Updated on April 9, 2021 by Helga Dosa

 It is Sabina, a land that derives its name from the Sabini people, who settled there and founded the city as Reate and Cures Sabini.

-To be in Sabina is to be viewing the expanse of silvery olive trees, the soft profile of the hills that go up on the horizon.
+To be in Farfa Abbey and Sabina is to be viewing the expanse of silvery olive trees, the soft profile of the hills that go up on the horizon.
 It is like traveling through time, as if at any moment, among the olive trees were to emerge a Benedictine monk in a straw hat waiting to greet you.

-This is the heart of the region, it smells of earth and herbs; arriving at around lunchtime brings a scent of dishes, prepared with wholesome and healthy products, macaroni, cheese soup and vegetables, hit you.
+This is the heart of the region, it smells of earth and herbs; arriving at around lunchtime brings a scent of dishes, prepared with wholesome and healthy products, macaroni, cheese soup, and vegetables, hit you.

-We stopped at the Farfa farm house, where we are greeted by a smiling lady who invites us to take a walk around the house and visit the farm.
+In addition to tastings, this is an opportunity for children to experience the nature that, in our towns, seems decidedly forgotten.
+We stopped at the Farfa farmhouse, where we are greeted by a smiling lady who invites us to take a walk around the house and visit the farm.
 It is possible to buy the oil, the most famous and prized product of Sabina, fragrant and light, but also with a long history (Sabina’s olive trees were well known to the ancient Romans).
-You can taste and buy delicious cheese, fresh eggs and vegetables.
+You can taste and buy delicious cheese, fresh eggs, and vegetables.

-Just a look to the herbalist shop before the guided visit to the abbey, cloisters and its small museum.
+To complete your day, take advantage of the afternoon sun, to reach Farfa Abbey, a rare example of Carolingian architecture in the context of the charming old town.
+The shiny cobblestones echoed with our footsteps, but we respect the silence that brings us closer to the spirituality of the place.
+Just a look at the herbalist shop before the guided visit to the abbey, cloisters, and its small museum.
 Beautiful, unique, evocative.
-Modern, overwhelming, drag in an age that is no longer there, and while a voice explains the various steps, the Turks, the arrival of Charlemagne, the Abbot Ugo and his monks, I think that each of the characters in the windows look at you with fixed magnetic glances (from which it is difficult to look away elsewhere), sending the enchantment of a wonderful story, and far out of stones and towers remain, mosaics and glass pieces to confirm their existence.
+Modern, overwhelming, drag in an age that is no longer there, and while a voice explains the various steps, the Turks, the arrival of Charlemagne, the Abbot Ugo and his monks, I think that each of the characters in the windows looks at you with fixed magnetic glances (from which it is difficult to look away elsewhere), sending the enchantment of a wonderful story, and far out of stones and towers remain, mosaics and glass pieces to confirm their existence.